mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 *(that's 307 commits to one repo in less than a month)*

-CarteBlanche was a great idea and we got the project very far in an immensly short amount of time, but it needs another month or two of development before it could be considered "production ready".
+CarteBlanche was a great idea and I'm incredibly proud how far we got the project in such a short amount of time, but it needs another month or two of development before it could be considered "production ready".
 There's just so many edge cases and configuration options it's hard to cover all of them.

 Now, it's been at lot more time than "a month or two" since ReactEurope, but from all of that stress and exhaustion back then I cannot stand looking at that codebase anymore, which is why I stopped working on it.
 I hope we pick it up again sometime in the future, as the idea was so cool, but as of right now we're both too busy with other things.